EasyEdu/enrollment.js/README.md

 # enrollment
 A JS client to allow enroll students on EasyEdu course's classes by integrating it on your sites.

-You can integrate this client on your course landing page for example, this way you can collect lead information, and enroll then on your EasyEdu course's class.
+You can integrate this client on your course landing page for example, this way you can collect lead information, and enroll them on your EasyEdu course's class.

 ## Usage